An improvement on Furstenberg's intersection problem: Sparseness and Dipoles

 We write a gauge function as $g(x)=\exp(-f(1-\log x/\log 2))$ for $x\in (0,1).$ Then we have $\mathcal{H}^{g}(A)<\infty.$ \end{prop}

-\begin{proof} Since $l$ is compact we can find a doubling probability measure with doubling constant $D$ on it, see Theorem \ref{DOUB}.
+\begin{proof} Since $A$ is compact we can find a doubling probability measure with doubling constant $D$ on it, see Theorem \ref{DOUB}.
 Let $c>0$ be an arbitrarily chosen constant.
-Then for each $a\in l$, because of the sparseness of $l$ around $a$ with a similar argument as in the proof of Lemma \ref{USPA} we see that there exists an integer $N_{a}$ such that whenever $N\geq N_{a}$ we have
+Then for each $a\in A$, because of the sparseness of $A$ around $a$ with a similar argument as in the proof of Lemma \ref{USPA} we see that there exists an integer $N_{a}$ such that whenever $N\geq N_{a}$ we have

-Since $l$ is compact we see that there is a finite collection of intervals of form $I_a=B(a,N_a)$ that covers $l$.
-By Besicovich's covering lemma(\cite[Chapter 2, Section 7]{Ma1}) we see that there exists a absolute constant $C>0$ and for a finite subset $A$ of $l$ such that
+Since $A$ is compact we see that there is a finite collection of intervals of form $I_a=B(a,N_a)$ that covers $A$.
+By Besicovitch's covering lemma(\cite[Chapter 2, Section 7]{Ma1}) we see that there exists an absolute constant $C>0$ and for a finite subset $A'$ of $A$ such that

 Now we choose $c=\max\{\log D,1\}.$ Notice that $f(N_a)=f(-\log 2^{-N_a}/\log 2)$ and $2^{-N_a+1}$ is the length of $D_{k_a}(a)$.
 Let $r_a$ be the length of $I_a$, we see that for an absolute constant $C>0$,